softwaremill/sttp-openai/README.md

 If you have a question, or hit a problem, feel free to post on our community https://softwaremill.community/c/open-source/

-Or, if you encounter a bug, something is unclear in the code or documentation, don’t hesitate and open an issue on GitHub.
+Or, if you encounter a bug, something is unclear in the code or documentation, don't hesitate and open an issue on GitHub.

+For running integration tests against the real OpenAI API, see [Integration Testing Guide](INTEGRATION_TESTING.md).

 ## Commercial Support